mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

 Click **SAVE PROJECT** at the bottom of the page, then click **SYNC** to run a test sync.
 In the [Sync log](https://pontoon.mozilla.org/sync/log/) you should be able to see if it succeeded or failed.
 If all went well, the new project will appear in the [public list of Projects](https://pontoon.mozilla.org/projects/).

+**IMPORTANT**
+* The repository must include at least one file for one of the locales.
+If necessary, you will need to manually create it (it can be empty).
-**Important**: once you verify the project works as expected, enable it for the general audience by setting Visibility to Public.
+* Once you verify the project works as expected, enable it for the general audience by setting Visibility to Public.

 ### Tags